evilsocket/nerve/README.md

   <img alt="Nerve" src="https://raw.githubusercontent.com/evilsocket/nerve/main/image.jpg"/>
 </p>

-While Nerve was inspired by other projects such as [Dreadnode's Rigging framework](https://github.com/dreadnode/rigging), its main goal and core difference with other tools is to allow the user to instrument smart agents without writing code (unless required for custom functionalities).
+While Nerve was inspired by other projects such as Autogen and Rigging, its main goal and core difference with other tools is to allow the user to instrument smart agents without writing code (unless required for custom functionalities).
+Another advantage of Nerve is being a single static binary (or docker container) that does not require heavy runtimes (such as Python) while offering maximum efficiency and memory safety.

 **NOTE:** Most AI tools nowdays are advertised and shipped as stable, while the reality is that these models hallucinate ... **a lot**.
 Nerve is an experimental tool.
 Its API is subject to changes at any time before a stable release is reached.
 While it is still a valuable learning and experimenting resource, using it in production environments and/or in unsupervised contextes is discouraged.
 To have an idea of the project readiness, you can `grep -r TODO src` :)